schwinn/khtool/README.md

 # khtool
-This is a simple tool for querying or changing the settings of Neumann KH loudspeakers via the Sennheiser Sound Control Protocol.
+This is a simple tool for querying or changing the settings of Neumann KH DSP loudspeakers via the Sennheiser Sound Control Protocol.

 ## Libraries Required